HijrettBK-qa/bioBankQaTask/README.md

 The Playwright team has released a VS Code Extension that allows you to debug tests easily with the click or right click of a button.

+**Notes**

+This framework is organised with Page Object Model.
+All related methods and locators are stored in Page files.
+Main test cases can be found in tests/tests/ as ".spec" files.